TradencyDev/WarpTest/README.md

 # Usage: pub\sub
 Employing several variations of point to point pub-sub communication style patterns.
 Allows to connects a publisher to one or a set of subscribers
-- Subscribe to messages. call a delegte (cllback) awit for a task (not bloking not polling)
+- Subscribe to messages.
 - Send stream
 - Send single message

 ### Method: subscribe
 This method allows to subscribe to messages.
 Both single and stream of messages.
+Pass a delegte (cllback) that will handle the incoming messages The implementation wait for a message ("awit for a task", not bloking not polling)
+parameters:
+handler - mandatory. delegte (cllback) that will handle the incoming messages Channel - mandatory. see Main concepts
+Group  - optional. see Main concepts clientDisplayName - optional.
+Client Display Name.

 ```C#
 // init